-Recording Russian words and sentences is part of your homework for Russian 1121 (and 1122 in the spring).
+Recording Russian words and sentences is part of your homework for Russian 1121 (and 1122 in the spring, as well as 1131-1132).
 Use the program called Web Audio Lab to make the recordings and upload them to our server.
 This is required homework, shown in the syllabus.
 The teacher will review your recordings by playing them from the server.

-The lab is located in the Language Resource Center on the top level of Noyes Lodge on Beebe Lake.
+The lab is located in the Language Resource Center in G-25 and G-27 Stimson Hall.

-After clicking Beginning Russian in the login window, you should see the screen where you will do all your WAL work: listen to short statements and record your own voice--either repeating what you heard or responding to it.
+After clicking Beginning Russian in the Where..? window, you should see the screen where you will do all your WAL work: listen to short statements and record your own voice--either repeating the phrase you heard or responding to it.
 Click Start to begin.
-When the exercise pauses for one reason or another, click Go On.
+At certain points the exercise will pause for one reason or another, and you will be directed to click Go On.
+You may tap the G key instead.
 Speak when you see a red line running across the screen.
-There is no Record button: recording starts and stop automatically.
+There is no Record button: recording starts and stops automatically.

 You will see the dots in the bottom row turn red, then green as your voice is recorded and the recordings are submitted to the server.
-When you're done with Exercise 1, and the last dot has turned green, select the next exercise from the navigation bar and click Go.
+When you're done with all pages in Exercise 1, and the last dot has turned green, click the Next button or select the next exercise from the navigation bar and click Go.

-You can quickly review any of your recordings by clicking its dot-button.
-If your voice seems too quiet, you may need to move the microphone closer to your mouth or try to adjust the microphone recording level (click Mic settings in the navigation bar).
+You can quickly review any of your recordings by clicking its dot-button in the bottom row.
+If your voice seems too quiet, you may need to move the microphone closer to your mouth or else adjust the microphone recording level in your system control/preferences panel.

-If you get stuck, see this video tutorial on using WAL and read the brief FAQ for it.
+If you get stuck, see this FAQ on the WAL home page.

 Find out what students in Russian 1121/1122 say about using Web Audio Lab.